Edwin Locke: Academia

 Locke graduated high school from Phillips Exeter Academy.
 He obtained his bachelor's degree in Psychology from Harvard in 1960.
 Two years later, at Cornell, he earned his master's degree in Industrial Psychology and Experimental Psychology, followed by his PhD in Industrial and Organizational Psychology in 1964.
 Locke's dissertation was on the relationship of intentions to motivation and affect.

-In 1964, he took a position as an associate research scientist with the American Institutes for Research (AIR), where he remained as a research scientist from 1966 - 1970.
+In 1964, he took a position as an associate research scientist with the American Institutes for Research (AIR), where he remained as a research scientist from 1966 to 1970.

 In 1967, he became an assistant professor of psychology in the University of Maryland.
 In 1970, he became associate professor of Business Administration in the University of Maryland.
 Between 1972 and 2001, he held a number of posts at the University of Maryland: 1972–2001, Professor of Business and Management, and of Psychology; 1984–1996; chair, Management and Organization Faculty; 1998–2001, Dean's Professor of Leadership and Motivation.
 Since 2001, Locke has been Professor Emeritus at the University of Maryland.

 Theories

 The Goal Setting Theory

-Goal Setting Theory was developed by Locke in 1968 to explain human behavior in specific work situations.
-The theory argues that goals and intentions are cognitive and willful.
+The Goal Setting Theory was developed by Locke in 1968 through the publication of his article “Toward a Theory of Task Motivation and Incentives”.
+This theory was confirmed through the experiments of Dr. Gary Latham, who performed experiments in the workplace setting.
+The two collaborated to develop the 5 principles of goal setting in their 1990 book “A Theory of Goal Setting & Task Performance”.
+The 5 Principles the two outlined are Clarity, Challenge, Commitment, Feedback and Task Complexity.

 The two key findings of this theory are that setting specific goals (e.g., I want to earn $500 more a month) leads to higher performance than setting nonspecific, "do best" goals (e.g., I want to earn more money), and that goal difficulty is linearly and positively related to performance, such that, the harder the goal, the greater the effort, focus, and persistence, which results in higher performance.
 Goals are proposed to mediate the influence of incentives and feedback on performance.
 The model has spawned a large body of research, most of which has supported these predictions.

 Goals have two characteristics: content, and intensity.
 Content refers to the chosen achievement (e.g., I want to form a loving relationship).
 Intensity refers to the quantity of physical and mental resources needed to create or achieve the content.
 The original model proposed by Locke consisted of five steps: Environmental Stimuli → Cognition → Evaluation → Intentions/ Goal Setting → Performance.